roehrt/crossy/README.md

 Refer to the [challenge description][PACE2024] for more details about PACE and an overview of OCM.

 For build instructions, see [BUILD.md](BUILD.md).
+For a detailed description of the solver, see [crossy-description.pdf](crossy-description.pdf).

 **Brief solver description:**